 - 2019 Institute for Astronomy Best Research Project

-- 2019 SACNAS Best Graduate Research Presentation Award
+- 2019 Society for the Advancement of Chicanos and Native Americans in Science (SACNAS) Best Graduate Research Presentation Award

 - 2021 Hannah Liebreich Graduate Student Organization Award in Teaching

-- 2021 George and Mona Elmore ARCS Research Award
+- 2021 George and Mona Elmore Achievement Reward for College Scientists (ARCS) Research Award

 - 2021 ARCS Scholar of the Year